nRF24/CircuitPython_nRF24L01/docs/core_api/advanced_api.rst

         >>> address_repr(b"1Node")
         '65646F4E31'

-    :param bytes,bytearray buf: The buffer of bytes to convert into a hexlified string.
+    :param buf: The buffer of bytes to convert into a hexlified string.
-    :param bool reverse: A `bool` to control the resulting endianess. `True` outputs the result as big endian. `False` outputs the result as little endian.
+    :param reverse: A `bool` to control the resulting endianess. `True` outputs the result as big endian. `False` outputs the result as little endian.
 This parameter defaults to `True` since `bytearray` and `bytes` objects are stored in big endian but written in little endian.
-    :param str delimit: A `chr` or `str` to use as a delimiter between bytes.
+    :param delimit: A `chr` or `str` to use as a delimiter between bytes.
         Defaults to an empty string.

     :Returns: